Americorps – FAQ

 What is application deadline?

-We begin accepting applications mid-March and continue to accept applications until all positions have been filled.
+We begin accepting applications in April and continue to accept applications until all positions have been filled.
 We encourage applicants to apply as soon as possible to ensure consideration for desired positions.

 Do you have to be a UNCG student?